Norfolk Southern 4Q profit up 1% even as railroad hauls less

 The railroad said revenue declined 4% to $2.57 billion in the period as volume slipped, which also beat Street forecasts.
 Four analysts surveyed by Zacks expected $2.56 billion.

+Over the next year, railroad officials said they expect revenue to grow 9% as volume grows by a percentage in the upper single digits overall.
+Norfolk Southern expects shipments related to consumer demand, such as containers of imported goods, to remain strong while manufacturers continue to slowly improve.

-Norfolk Southern said it hauled fewer shipments than last year even though the economy has improved significantly since the worst of the business shutdowns.
-During last year’s second quarter, the railroad’s volume plunged 26% as most automotive plants and many other manufacturers closed temporarily to help limit the spread of the virus.
+Norfolk Southern said it hauled fewer shipments during the fourth quarter than last year even though the economy has improved significantly since the worst of the business shutdowns.
+During last year’s second quarter, the railroad’s volume plunged 26% as most automotive plants and many other manufacturers closed temporarily to help limit the spread of the virus before rebounding sharply in the third quarter.

+“As t past year unfolded, change was one of the few constants, driven by the COVID-19 pandemic as well as a global shift in energy markets that significantly impacted our business,” CEO Jim Squires said.

 Norfolk Southern said it cut expenses 8% during the quarter to $1.6 billion as it continued to work to improve efficiency.
 The railroad is in the midst of reforming its operations to run on a tighter schedule and move more freight with fewer people.

+Citi research analyst Christian Wetherbee said the railroad’s revenue and expenses were both better than expected as Norfolk Southern delivered solid results.

-For the year, the company said its profit fell 13% to $2.01 billion, or $7.84 per share, over the previous year’s adjusted results.
+For the year, the company said its profit fell 26% to $2.01 billion, or $7.84 per share, but this year’s results were weighed down by two one-time charges.
 Revenue was reported as $9.79 billion.

-Norfolk Southern shares have climbed slightly since the beginning of the year, while the S&P 500 index has risen 2.5%.
-The stock has climbed 17% in the last 12 months.
+In morning trading, shares of the company declined less than 1% to $237.42.

 Norfolk Southern operates about 19,500 miles (31382.21 kilometers) of track in 22 eastern states and the District of Columbia